wp-plugins/thin-out-revisions/readme.txt

 = Abstract =

-As its default behavior, WordPress always makes a new revision when you save your post.
+As its default behavior, WordPress makes a new revision when you update your post.
 This also happens when you do a preview before publication.
 This is too often even if you like revision control.
 Thin Out Revisions (TOR), a plugin for WordPress, will help you to keep unwanted revisions out.